DIMPEO

 Motivation

-In recent years, the forest damage caused by dry and hot summers has become a pressing concern for multiple stakeholders in Switzerland and neighboring regions.
-Understanding where and when climate extremes affect forest health and vitality is a crucial step for developing forecasting and early warning systems.
-Satellite-based remote sensing provides a powerful tool for monitoring forests, enabling the detection of anomalous “browning”, i.e. an unexpected decrease in plant growth or sudden reduction in plant productivity, of the vegetated land surface.
-However, working with large and noisy Earth Observation (EO) data presents challenges, so how can we accurately identify these anomalies?
-This project aims to implement a robust pipeline for detecting land surface browning anomalies using high-resolution EO time series data.
-By doing so, we can map and quantify the impacts of summer droughts on Swiss forests and identify drivers of browning events.
+In recent years, the damage inflicted on forests by increasingly dry and hot summers has emerged as a critical concern for diverse stakeholders across Switzerland and neighboring regions.
+Understanding when and where climate extremes impact forest health and vitality is essential for developing effective forecasting and early warning systems.
+Satellite-based remote sensing offers a powerful means of monitoring forests, allowing the detection of anomalous "browning"—an unexpected decline in plant growth or a sudden reduction in plant productivity—on the vegetated land surface.
+However, processing and analyzing large and noisy Earth Observation (EO) datasets present significant challenges.
+How can we reliably identify and interpret these anomalies?
+To address this, our project implemented a robust pipeline for detecting forest browning events using high-resolution EO time series data.

 Proposed Approach / Solution